golemfactory/golem-docs/src/pages/docs/creators/javascript/quickstarts/golem-in-a-browser.md

 http-server
 ```

-You should see our app available in the browser.
+We should see our app available in the browser.

 [ Open localhost ](http://localhost:8080/index)